A lonely girl longingly looks at her smartphone

 Making Marriages

-One out of six Keeper first-dates have led to engagements.
+One out of ten Keeper first-dates have led to engagements.
 We’ve crafted an experience that some clients describe as “miraculous” and “surreal”.
 We’ve partnered all sorts of people, from successful startup founders to those just starting their career.
 We’ve helped introverts approach love interests and players find the one who makes them settle down.
 Whether you’re 18 or 80, we can help you find your perfect pair.
 Our pool is adding thousands of new people every month, and we’re incentivized to satisfy every customer as soon as possible.

 Whether you’re slowly searching or ready to pay for the privilege, if you’re seeking your life partner, join Keeper.